skywhywalk/DeepResearchAgent/README.md

 ## Updates
+* **2025.07.07**: Due to the limited flexibility of TOML configuration files, we have switched to using the config format supported by mmengine.
 * **2025.06.20**: Add the support for the mcp (Both the local mcp and remote mcp).
 * **2025.06.17**: Update technical report https://arxiv.org/pdf/2506.12508.
 * **2025.06.01**: Update the browser-use to 0.1.48.